dayvidwhy/dayvidwhy.github.io/_posts/2016-11-11-useful-web-skills.markdown

 I also feel like I can weigh in on this topic after tutoring this past semester and can suggest a few things that would increase anyone's ability to make effective websites.

-Disclaimer: Some of these things are very obvious to the experienced web developer.

 # Build a Page from Scratch
 If there's one thing that really accelerated my understanding of, and ability to write for the web, was doing everything from scratch at least a few times.
 I reached a point where I became frustrated with how many different frameworks there were and the number of CSS templates out there were immense.